MacHu-GWU/aws_stepfunction-project/README.rst

 **Why this Library?**

-``aws_stepfunction`` is to provide AWS StepFunction developer a "smooth", "interruption free", "enjoyable" development experience.
+``aws_stepfunction`` provides AWS StepFunction developer a "smooth", "interruption free", "enjoyable" development experience.

 If your mind set matches most of the following, ``aws_stepfunction`` is the right tool for you: